Toy, Retail

 Created more subheadings to allow users to find specific content (e.g. product specs & features) more easily

-Moved placement of important info (e.g. expecting shipping, pre-order qty limit) to the top
+Positioned important info to the top (e.g. expecting shipping, pre-order quantity limit)

 Added color background to highlight important policies